jboss-developer/jboss-eap-quickstarts/h2-console/README.md

 What is it?
 -----------

-JBoss AS bundles H2 as an in-memory, in-process database.
-H2 is written in Java so can run on any platform JBoss AS runs.
+JBoss EAP bundles H2 as an in-memory, in-process database.
+H2 is written in Java so can run on any platform JBoss EAP runs.

 This is quickstart shows you how to use the H2 console with Red Hat JBoss Enterprise Application Platform.
 It uses the `greeter` quickstart as a GUI for entering data.